Menabar/MCP-Server/README.md

 It is not always necessary to tell it to specify the full path, but occasionally it will decide to use ```.``` as the directory instead of the full path, which the server needs.

 The MCP server must trust the client to tell it what local directory to check.
-If desired, you can hard code the path on line 120 of server.js.
+If desired, you can hard code the path on lines 120 and 143 of server.js.

 ## Functionality for the future